bzgec/UM34C_BT/README.md

 `sudo apt install make`
 4. Install gcc:
 `sudo apt install gcc`
-5. Open root folder of this project and build application:
+5. Open root folder of this project and build the program with:
 `make`

 # Usage
 * Stop running program by pressing: `CTRL+C` or `c`
-* Once build/compiled you can run:
+* Once program is build/compiled type to start the program:
 `build/main`
 * Specify UM34C's bluetooth address (there is actually no need for this, program can search for UM34C device and than store its address in `um34c_addr.txt` for later usage (next time you run the program)):
 `build/main -a 00:15:A3:00:2D:BF`